A model of strategic sustainable investment: Equilibrium in the zero-noise limit

 for $t\in[0,\infty)$.
 Then, the explicit dynamics of $X^{\nu,\eta}$ reads (cf.\ \eqref{eq:Xexpl})

 where

 for all $t \in [0,\infty)$.
 In this context the filtration $\mathbb F$ is trivial, i.e., all processes are deterministic, including all admissible controls for the firm and the investor.

 \begin{theorem} Let the controlled dynamics be as in \eqref{eqdet} with $\mu \leq 0$ and let the profit function of the investor $\Pi(r,x)$ satisfy Assumption \ref{ass:profit}.
-Then, for any $\eta\in\mathcal A_F$ the investor's optimal investment policy is given by
+Then, for any $\eta\in\mathcal A_F$ the investor's optimal investment policy is unique\footnote{Because of right-continuity of processes in the class $\mathcal{A}_I$, uniqueness is up to indistinguishability.
+Here, because the problem is deterministic, it means that for any other optimal control $\nu\in\mathcal{A}_I$ it holds $\nu_t=\nu^*_t$, for all $t\ge 0$.} and it is given by

 where

 Moreover, the pair $(R^\eta_t,X^{\nu^*,\eta}_t)_{t\ge 0}$ satisfies \eqref{eq:SC} with $\mathcal I\triangleq\{(r,x)\in[0,\infty)^2: x>a(r)\}$ and $\mathcal{M}\triangleq\{(r,x):0<x\le a(r)\}$. \end{theorem} \begin{proof} For a fixed $\eta\in\mathcal A_F$ the dynamics of $R^\eta$ is determined and so is the function $\widehat\Lambda=\widehat \Lambda^\eta$.
 For the ease of notation, using that $\eta$ is fixed throughout, we simply denote $(R^\eta,\widehat\Lambda^\eta)=(R,\widehat \Lambda)$.
 The investor's problem is to maximize over $\nu \in \mathcal A_I$ (equivalently over $\widehat \nu$) the quantity: